MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-relecloud.md

 ---
 title: Relecloud scenario for data management and analytics in Azure
-description: Learn about the relecloud scenario for data management and analytics in Azure.
+description: Learn about the Relecloud scenario for data management and analytics in Azure.
 author: AnalyticJeremy
 ms.author: jepeach
 ms.date: 09/21/2021